rbouckaert/beasy/doc/beasy.md

 To use Beasy, first you need to install the Beasy package in the [package manager](http://www.beast2.org/managing-packages/).

 There are three ways to use Beasy: as a script interpreter (converting a Beasy script from file to XML), interactively using the Read-Eval-Print-Loop (REPL) or interactively using Beasy Studio.
-All these can be started using the AppLauncher either from a terminal, or via Beauti using the <tt>File/Launch Apps</tt> menu.
+All these can be started using the AppLauncher either from a terminal, or via Beauti using the `File/Launch Apps` menu.

 For instances, to convert the file `BeasyScript.bea` containing a Beasy script to `beast.xml`, use